 In the past years, the City underwent a gradual makeover.
 Many new restaurants, bars and pubs opened their doors.
 The Spitalfields Market, near Liverpool Street Station, was renovated and now houses a variety of trendy boutiques and stalls.
 Historic pubs were refurbished – thankfully, without losing their unique character – to cater to a more discerning crowd.
 I witnessed this transformation first-hand on my frequent visits to the City and my appreciation for this historic corner of London grew.
-Whereas in the past I would often choose to stay in locations such as Soho, Bloomsbury or Kensington, on my most recent trip, I chose to stay at a boutique hotel in the heart of the City: Hotel Indigo Tower Hill.
-It turned out to be the perfect choice.
+Whereas in the past I would often choose to stay in locations such as Soho, Bloomsbury or Kensington, on one trip, I chose to stay at a boutique hotel in the heart of the City: Hotel Indigo Tower Hill (link to Booking.com).
+It turned out to be the perfect choice!

 Hotel Indigo Tower Hill